OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 The `Deploy a package` step was used with an unsupported package.
 This step does not support specialized file formats, like those used with Java packages.

 You may want to use a step like `Deploy Java Archive` instead.

+### TOMCAT-HTTPS-ERROR-0001

+### TOMCAT-HTTPS-ERROR-0002

+### TOMCAT-HTTPS-ERROR-0003

+### TOMCAT-HTTPS-ERROR-0004

+### TOMCAT-HTTPS-ERROR-0005

+### TOMCAT-HTTPS-ERROR-0006
+You have attempted to add an additional certificate to an existing `<Connector>` configuration where the new protocol does not match the existing protocol.
+For example the configuration already defines a `<Connector>` with the NIO protocol, and you are attempting to add a certificate with the APR protocol.
+This is not supported as changing the protocol may leave existing configurations in an invalid state.

+### TOMCAT-HTTPS-ERROR-0007
+Tomcat 8.5 and above do not support the BIO protocol